mheyman/Isopoh.Cryptography.Argon2/README.md

 RAM for other processes and puts stress on your particular executable by denying freedom to the garbage collector to reduce fragmentation as needed for best performance.

+Note: when using SecureArray in the browser under Blazor, the memory cannot be locked into RAM so SecureArray does its best effort to protect the data by zeroing the buffer when it is disposed.

 ***Always*** dispose of your `SecureArray`s.